vlovgr/ciris/docs/src/main/tut/docs/readers/readme.md

 ---
 layout: docs
 title: "Custom Readers"
-position: 5
+position: 7
 permalink: /docs/readers
 ---

-# Custom Readers
+# <a name="custom-readers" href="#custom-readers">Custom Readers</a>
-Ciris already supports reading many standard library types and provides integrations with libraries like [enumeratum][enumeratum], [refined][refined], [shapeless][shapeless], and [squants][squants].
+Ciris already supports reading many standard library types and provides integrations with libraries like [enumeratum][enumeratum], [refined][refined], and [squants][squants].
 If you're trying to load a standard library type, it is likely that it should be supported by Ciris, so please [file an issue](https://github.com/vlovgr/ciris/issues/new) or, even better, submit a pull-request.
 The same applies if you're trying to integrate with a library for which Ciris does not already provide a module.

 However, there may be cases where you need to resort to defining custom readers for your types.
 For example, let's say you're dealing with a sealed `Odd` class, where you can only construct instances from an `odd` method, which accepts an `Int` and returns an `Option[Odd]`.